ben-osband/Stock-Viewer/README.md

 # Stock-Ticker

-This is a python program that creates a graphical interface that allows the user to view information about the historical prices of stocks.
-The user can choose:
+In this project, we wrote a python program that creates a graphical interface that allows the user to view information about the historical prices of stocks.
+The program allows the user to choose:

 * What stock they want to look at
 * The start date and end date of data OR the start date and how long of a period to look at